I Love You,

 He curses the whole rotten show, damned if you do, or don’t Anyway you look at it

 It’s a burial, and then oblivion.
-The bride barely takes notice of him,
+The bride barely notices him,

 Wonders the secret to Glory’s radiant glow …

 She’s come to life for this occasion, kisses bride and groom,